StephanieBallard/Sight-Words/README.md

 # Learn Sight Words Quickly

 <p> Thank you for downloading Learn Sight Words Quickly!
-This app includes 180 kindergartn and first great sight words.
+This app includes 180 kindergarten and first grade sight words.
 No need to unlock the content individually!
 All words are included!
+None of your personal information will be collected.
+A privacy policy is included as required by the App Store.

 <h1>Privacy Policy</h1>
 <p>Last updated: June 16, 2021</p>